cajhin/macos-style-workspaces/README.md

 ### Limitations
 - Does not support multiple monitors (I prefer single large screens and cannot test it)
 - Some special cases (like Firefox About window) are not recognized as child dialogs and move to workspace 0.
+- not registered on extensions.gnome.org/extension/ for direct installation (must install manually)

 ### Installation
 1. clone repo